 Not everyone is happy with the 80/20 disbursement plan.
 Some complain that too much money from US churches goes elsewhere in the world.
 There is so much yet to be done at home, they argue.
 We're top-heavy in foreign missions spending, they say Others see immense numbers of unsaved in the far corners of our world.
 They lament that we can't do more in evangelizing unreached peoples.

 MISSIONARIES.
-The food for more than 700 active Nazarene missionaries, the rent for their homes, and the fuel to run their vehicles comes from World Evangelism Fund.
+The food for about 600 active Nazarene missionaries, the rent for their homes, and the fuel to run their vehicles comes from the World Evangelism Fund.
 We call it World Evangelism Fund.
 It seemed pretty specific when we used it to do things like sending our children -- Matthew and Rachele -- to school in Italy and then in Haiti.

 The late General Superintendent J. B. Chapman dreamed of having 1,000 Nazarene missionaries on foreign mission fields in time to celebrate our church's golden anniversary.
 That anniversary celebration was in 1958.
 That was almost half a century ago and we haven't yet reached Chapman's visionary goal.
 Still, through nearly a century, more than 1,800 people supported by Nazarene missionary giving have served as Nazarene missionaries.
 They've heralded the Good News in places like Pretoria, Paris, and Pago Pago.
 Amazingly, one-third of those missionaries are still active.
 In our short history as a denomination, there have been 33 missionaries who have each given more than 40 years of service.
 That's been made possible because of our balanced funding system.